vladbortnik/recipe-web-app/README.md

 To set up and run the application using Docker Compose, follow these steps:

+1. **Prerequisites**:
-1. **Prerequisites**: Make sure you have Docker and Docker Compose installed on your machine.
+    - Make sure you have Docker and Docker Compose installed on your machine
+    - Virtual Environments are strongly recommended

 2. **Clone the repository**: